Analysis of internal vs external recruitment decisions Sujeet Pillai July 18, 2014

 Leaders often face the dilemma: Is it better to promote internally or hire externally?
 During the early growth phase,

-hiring someone from outside to fulfil certain skill requirements.
-This decision eventually is driven by the ability
+Hiring someone from outside to fulfil certain skill requirements.
+This decision is eventually driven by the ability

 depends on the organizational situation and if there is enough room for failure or not.
 Once the decision is taken,

-the immediate next question is whether it will help the company in the long run?
+the immediate next question is whether it will help the company in the long run.

-the firm and they are more likely to be ambassadors of the firm culture and have already acquired important
+the firm, and they are more likely to be ambassadors of the firm culture and have already acquired important

 firm-specific skills that new hires will lack.
-New hires on the other hand bring in a desired skillset due to prior
+New hires, on the other hand, bring in a desired skillset due to prior

 experience, fresh perspective and insights from other companies/industries.
 In general,